When a person is stressed, the adrenal glands release the steroid hormone cortisol.

 7. Laughing and having fun

 It is hard to feel stressed when having a good time, so finding time to have fun can also lower a person’s cortisol levels.
-One study showed cortisol levels decreasing in response to laughter.

 Being happy and having a positive outlook appear to be related to lower cortisol levels, and happiness has other benefits too, such as lower blood pressure and a stronger immune system.